-2.7.7 Insurance and Indemnity Requirements
+2.6.7 Insurance and Indemnity Requirements

 Where the contract value exceeds \$50,000 (GST inclusive), a minimum of \$20,000,000 Public Liability and \$5,000,000 Professional Indemnity cover is generally required, dependent on the type of Contract.
 Evidence of cover in the form of a Certificate of Currency will be required.
-Council will also ensure any other appropriate insurance, i.e.

-Product Liability, Motor Vehicle or Fiduciary or Work Cover details are obtained prior to the commencement of the Contract.
+Council will also ensure any other appropriate insurance, i.e. Product Liability, Motor Vehicle or Fiduciary or Work Cover details are obtained prior to the commencement of the Contract.

-2.7.8 Tender Evaluation Panel
+2.6.8 Tender Evaluation Panel

-The Evaluation Panel will comprise of at least two staff, and where the Contract value equals or exceeds \$150,000 (GST inclusive), the panel must also include a member of Strategic Procurement.
+The Evaluation Panel will comprise of at least two staff, and where the Contract value equals or exceeds \$250,000 (GST inclusive), the panel must also include a member of Strategic Procurement.
+Gender diversity should also be considered when establishing the panel.